jc-lab/sipc/README.md

 Secure IPC

-* Encrypted communication through ECDH by passing Host's PublicKey through Environment or Cmdline.
+* Encrypted communication through ECDH by passing Host's PublicKey through Environment Variable or Cmdline.

 * It works with asynchronous IO through libuv, and uvw is used for C++.

+# Transport methods

+## STDIO

+**Working in progress**

+* stdin / stdout

+## TCP

+* By default, automatically used a port that not in use.
+* default hostname is 127.0.0.2.

 # Usage